- Places to Explore

 Next, work up an appetite for lunch with a walk.
 Head east along avenue Duluth and take a stroll through Parc Lafontaine.
 When you leave the park, go northwest on avenue Christophe Colomb until you reach avenue Mont-Royal, a spirited stretch of terrasses, tattoo parlors, and thrift shops.
-Grab a dozen hot and sweet Montréal-style bagels at St-Viateur Bagel & Café.
-In summer, stop for Montréal's best ice cream at Le Glacier Bilboquet on avenue Laurier Est.
+Stop for a bagel sandwich on a hot and sweet Montréal-style bagel at St-Viateur Bagel & Café.
+In summer, stop for some ice cream at Le Glacier Bilboquet, on avenue Laurier Est.

 Time to cheat.
 Hop on the métro at Laurier station and head north to the Jean-Talon stop for an afternoon visit to one of Canada’s best markets, Marché Jean-Talon.
 You can spend hours browsing fish, sausage, and cheese shops and sampling everything from smoked buffalo to seasonal produce like heirloom tomatoes.

-There's no leaving this area without stopping for dinner, so stroll over to boulevard St-Laurent and find a place to eat in Pétite-Italie (Little Italy).
-Two restaurants to try are Il Mulino (was closed temporarily for renovations at time of this writing) and Bottega Pizzeria.
+There’s no leaving this area without stopping for dinner, so stroll over to boulevard St-Laurent and find a place to eat in Pétite-Italie (Little Italy).
+Two restaurants to try are Inferno and Bottega Pizzeria.
 Finish with a bracing espresso at Café Italia, where neighborhood men huddle around the TV to watch soccer.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013